-- (b) Any other provision of law notwithstanding, but consistent with subsection (a), the county public child welfare agency, based upon the local plan of services as provided in subsection (c), may purchase and utilize the services of any appropriate public or private agency. - (c) No later than once each year as required by the department each county agency child protective service shall prepare and submit to the department after consultation with local law enforcement agencies, the court and appropriate public or private agencies and after a public hearing, a local plan for the provision of child protective services which shall describe the implementation of this act including the organization, staffing, mode of operations and financing of the child protective service as well as the provisions made for purchase of service and inter-agency relations.
+- (b) Any other provision of law notwithstanding, but consistent with subsection (a), the county [public child welfare] children and youth social service agency, based upon the local plan of services as provided in subsection (c), may purchase and utilize the services of any appropriate public or private agency. - (c) No later than once each year as required by the department each county agency child protective service shall [prepare and submit to the department after consultation with local law enforcement agencies, the court and appropriate public or private agencies and after a public hearing, a local plan for the provision of child protective services which shall describe the implementation of this act including the organization, staffing, mode of operations and financing of the child protective service as well as the provisions made for purchase of service and inter-agency relations.
 The local plan may take effect immediately.
-Within 60 days the department shall certify whether or not the local plan fulfills the purposes of and meets the requirements set forth in this act.
+Within 60 days the] prepare and submit a local plan for the provision of child protective services.
+The local plan may be a component of a county human service plan or a children and youth plan which may be required by the act of June 13, 1967 (P.L.31, No.21), known as the "Public Welfare Code."
+The department shall certify whether or not the local plan fulfills the purposes of and meets the requirements set forth in this act.
 If the department certifies that the local plan does not do so, the department shall state the reasons therefor and may withhold reimbursement for all or part of the activities of the agency.
-If the department finds that a proposed local plan does not meet the requirements set forth in this act, the child protective service shall revise the local plan in accordance with the department's reasons for disapproval. - (d) Each child protective service shall make available among its services for the prevention and treatment of child abuse multidisciplinary teams, instruction in education for parenthood, protective and preventive social counseling, emergency caretaker services, emergency shelter care, emergency medical services, and the establishment of groups organized by former abusing parents to encourage self-reporting and self-treatment of present abusers. - Section 17.
-Duties of the Child Protective Service Concerning Reports of Abuse.-Each child protective service shall: - (1) Receive on a 24 hour, seven day a week basis all reports, both oral and written, of suspected child abuse in accordance with this act, the local plan for the provision of child protective services and the regulations of the department. - (2) Upon the receipt of each report of suspected child abuse made pursuant to this act, immediately transmit, a child abuse report summary as provided in section 6 to the department.
-Supplemental reports shall be made at regular intervals thereafter in a manner and form prescribed by the department, by regulation to the end that the department is kept fully informed and up-to-date concerning the status of reports of child abuse. - (3) Give telephone notice and forward immediately a copy of reports made pursuant to this act which involve the death of a child to the appropriate coroner pursuant to section 9.
+If the department finds that a proposed local plan does not meet the requirements set forth in this act, the child protective service shall revise the local plan in accordance with the department's reasons for disapproval. - (d) Each child protective service shall make available among its services for the prevention and treatment of child abuse multidisciplinary teams, instruction [in] and education for parenthood, protective and preventive social counseling, emergency caretaker services, emergency shelter care, emergency medical services, and the establishment of groups organized by former abusing parents to encourage self-reporting and self-treatment of present abusers.